mimblewimble/grin-rfcs/text/000x-nrd-kernels.md

 Relative timelocks are a prerequisite for robust payment channels.
 NRD kernels can be used to implement a _revocable_ channel close mechanism.
 A mandatory revocation period can be introduced through a relative timelock between two transactions.
 Any attempt to close an old invalid channel state can be safely revoked during the revocation period.

+Recently, Ruben Somsen announced a design for [Succinct Atomic Swaps (SAS)][10] reducing the number of on-chain transactions required to implement the swap.
+This design uses a combination of relative locks and [adaptor signatures][11].
+SAS would appear to be compatible with Grin/MW but with some caveats, namely the need for an additional transaction kernel as the NRD lock and the adaptor signature cannot co-exist on the same kernel.
+This is discussed in [Unresolved questions](#unresolved-questions) below.

 # Community-level explanation
 [community-level-explanation]: #community-level-explanation